 Virginia Code § 20-89.1 sets forth the defenses to an annulment based on a claim that the marriage is voidable.
 When the complaining party continued to cohabit with the other party after gaining knowledge of the facts giving rise to what otherwise would have been grounds for annulment, the defense of “ratification” will apply.
 In addition, if the parties were married for two years or more before the commencement of the annulment action, no annulment will be decreed.
 Other legal defenses may also apply, such as defects in jurisdiction, failure to prove the grounds alleged, res judicata and estoppel.

 When considering the possible dissolution of your marriage, it is best to consult with a family lawyer who can help you understand your legal options, and assist you with pursuing the best course of action for you and your family.
 Livesay & Myers, P.C. has a team of experienced family lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.

-Spring Consultation Special.
+Summer Consultation Special.
 For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $150.
 Contact us today to take advantage of this discounted rate.